 - Significant human resource shortages across the industry result in aides handling more complex tasks, including administering medications, tube feedings and catheterizations.
 This creates more opportunities to observe patients and monitor changes.

-Under the Patient-Driven Groupings Model (PDGM) proposed by the Centers for Medicare & Medicaid Services (CMS), home health providers will no longer determine payment rates by therapy volume.
+Under the Patient-Driven Groupings Model (PDGM), home health providers will no longer determine payment rates by therapy volume.
 Instead, payment will be tied to patients’ needs and clinical characteristics.
 The goal, according to CMS, is to remove incentives for agencies to over-provide therapy.

 The value-versus-volume discussion is here and moving quickly.
 The challenge is to figure out how to bring that value to life in clinical practice.
 It involves more than just reporting on service measures; an agency has to demonstrate the value it brings to patient care.

 1. Commit to patient-centered and outcome-based care as a key organizational strategy